sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_1/Dettect/dettect.md

 ![](./media/dettect_add_data_source.png)

-We will start by adding in the first data source in the list from LabMeINC.
+We will start by adding the first data source in the list from LabMeINC.

 ![](./media/dettect_windows_settings1.png)

 1. Type **Windows event logs** into the Data source field.
 Click the **Add** button to the right.
 2. Click on **Date registered** and pick today's date.
 3. Click on **Date connected** and pick today's date.
-In normal circumstances you would select the date you began collecting this data source's logs.
+In normal circumstances, you would select the date you began collecting this data source's logs.
 4. Click **Available for data analytics** This option defaults to `No` but you can change it to `Yes` as LabMeINC is actively monitoring the logs.
 5. Click **Data source enabled** This option defaults to `No` but you can change it to `Yes` as LabMeINC is actively collecting the logs.
 6. Type **Windows** in the **Products** field and then click **Add** - This field provides a way to categorize the data sources you are collecting as certain data sources may have more than one entry depending on the data they provide.